Last Updated on by

 2. Leverage the data:

 Once you have the right amount of information on who your customers are and what they want, dig in much deeper to discover the hidden, non-obvious insights – aka the ‘areas of improvement’.
-Visualization of data can help doing precisely that.
+Visualization of data can help to do precisely that.
 Once you’ve got these areas of improvement figured out and taken care of, move towards making your data actionable.

 3. Make data actionable:

 There’s no point in having a lot of data, but still being clueless as to how you can turn it into revenues.
-Data in real time is the answer: what if you could send a mail to a shopper who just abandoned their cart, making her an irresistible offer?
+Data in real-time is the answer: what if you could send a mail to a shopper who just abandoned their cart, making her an irresistible offer?
 Imagine doing that for every visitor who couldn’t finish the purchase process.
 You know who your customers are and what interests them, and you’ve now made them an offer they just can’t refuse – that too through a channel that they’re most receptive to.
 How much additional revenue could that bring in?

 Got something to add?
 Please share it with us in the comments below.